 5 Tips to Prep Your Homes Plumbing for Maximum Summer Fun

-Summer is around the corner, and that equals barbecues, graduation parties, Fourth of July excitement and other outdoor gatherings are probably part of your seasonal schedule.
-But before you finalize the summer calendar, you’ll want to make sure your plumbing system is ready for increased use.
+Summer is on the horizon, and that means barbecues, graduation parties, Fourth of July excitement and other outdoor events are potentially part of your seasonal schedule.
+But before you finalize that summer calendar, you’ll want to ensure your plumbing system is prepared for higher use.

-A plumbing problem while hosting guests is an inconvenience that will surely stifle your summer groove.
-So, the team at Service Experts Heating, Air Conditioning & Plumbing, the nation’s trusted name for plumbing, heating and cooling repairs and maintenance, has shared some helpful plumbing maintenance tips.
-Tackle them promptly to better assure your summer fun will be as fulfilling as planned.
+A plumbing crisis while entertaining guests is an annoyance that will surely impact your summer groove.
+So, the team at Service Experts Heating, Air Conditioning & Plumbing, the nation’s trusted name for plumbing, heating and cooling repairs and maintenance, has shared some beneficial plumbing maintenance tips.
+Tackle them now to better assure your summer satisfaction will be as fulfilling as intended.

-1. Check your hose spigot, sprinkler and irrigation systems
+1. Examine your hose spigot, sprinkler and irrigation systems

-After winter and holiday indoor parties, it’s easy to overlook the plumbing surrounding the outside of your home.
-But it’s in fact an easy place to start your plumbing maintenance and assessments.
-Damaged sprinkler heads will need to be replaced, as they’ll soon be counted on more intensely to keep your grass watered and your kids cool as they happily splash through them for an afternoon refresher.
+Coming out of winter and holiday indoor parties, it’s easy to neglect the plumbing around the outside of your home.
+But it’s actually an easy place to start your plumbing maintenance and assessments.
+Worn sprinkler heads will have to be replaced, as they’ll soon be counted on more intensively to keep your grass watered and your kids cool as they repeatedly run through them for an afternoon refresher.
 Underground sprinkler and irrigation lines should also be evaluated for leaks as well as your hose spigot too.
-While outdoor hose spigot leaks might be obvious to spot yourself, a professional can lead you to ones that may occur on the interior of the wall, too.
+While exterior hose spigot leaks might be obvious to spot yourself, a professional can warn you of ones that can occur on the inside of the wall, too.

-2. Clean and unclog bathroom and kitchen drains, inspect fixtures
+2. Clean and unclog bathroom and kitchen drains, examine fixtures

-Kitchens and bathrooms are your most likely areas for a plumbing crisis.
-You can begin your review by moving all items beneath sinks to inspect drain pipes and the underside of faucets for leaks.
-Your cabinets might provide clues as well.
-Mildew, warped wood and old drip spots are symptoms of leaks from either drain pipes or fixtures.
-Fill sinks with water and watch how easily the drain operates.
-All clogs and leaks should be addressed straight away by a professional, and you won’t want to fall back on liquid agents as a long-term treatment for clogs either.
+Kitchens and bathrooms are your most expected rooms for a plumbing disaster.
+You can start your inspection by moving all items underneath sinks to examine drain pipes and the underside of faucets for leaks.
+Your cabinets can leave clues as well.
+Mildew, warped wood and old drip spots are indicators of leaks from either drain pipes or fixtures.
+Fill sinks with water and observe how quickly the drain works.
+All clogs and leaks should be sorted out as soon as possible by a professional, and you won’t want to rely on liquid agents as a long-term remedy for clogs either.

 “We strongly discourage homeowners from tackling drain problems with a liquid agent.
 They may address the clog, but they may also damage plastic or metal pipes,” said BJ Richardson of Service Experts Heating, Air Conditioning & Plumbing.
 “A professional can clean out all your drains, fix a bad one and bring peace of mind with a warranty.”

-Summer provides mild weather but also substantial rain in several regions of the country.
-Those rains may produce floods in basements if your sump pump is not ready.
-A properly functioning system reduces the potential for mold and water damage that could appear even from mild soil seepage at all times of year.
-The pump has to be professionally examined, debris cleared, the power cord reviewed, and most important, water put in to the pit to observe how soon it responds.
-If it stops or acts slowly, it might have to be fixed.
+Summer provides mild weather but also substantial rain in some places of the country.
+Those rains could produce floods in basements if your sump pump is not ready.
+A properly functioning pump decreases the potential for mold and water problems that can develop even from mild soil seepage throughout the year.
+The pump has to be professionally inspected, debris cleaned away, the power cord checked, and most important, water added to the pit to see how soon it responds.
+If it stops or acts slowly, it may need to be fixed.

 4. Fix toilet leaks

-Your water bill will be thankful for this task the most.
-A couple of quick inspections by a certified service professional might save you water and help you prevent a costly repair.
-Toilets often leak nearby the flapper inside the tank, which is likely to break down over time.
-A specialist can also quickly examine other hardware inside the tank and surrounding the whole toilet as well.
-The pieces within the tank, in particular, are quite budget friendly; so, if hoses or washers look worn or the fill valve sounds slow, all these components can be swapped out by a professional quickly and cost-effectively.
-And remember, ignoring even the tiniest toilet repair today will only result in larger, more expensive problems in the future.
+Your water bill will appreciate this project the most.
+A couple of quick inspections by a qualified service professional might save you water and help you prevent a costly repair.
+Toilets often leak around the flapper inside the tank, which can break down over time.
+A pro can also easily check other components in the tank and surrounding the entire toilet as well.
+The pieces within the tank, in particular, are very inexpensive; so, if hoses or washers seem worn or the fill valve seems slow, all these components can be swapped out by a professional quickly and cost-effectively.
+And remember, neglecting even the most minor toilet repair today will only become larger, more expensive issues in the future.

-5. It’s a great chance to empty the water heater
+5. It’s a great chance to drain the water heater

-Even though a water heater breakdown might not feel like it’s as unpleasant in the summer as it can be in colder months, it’s a hassle all the same.
-If you haven’t flushed out your water heater this year, you’ll want to take action before the summertime fun begins and showers are in high demand by guests.
-Water heaters amass minerals and sediment at the tank’s base, which may result in corrosion and the need for a water heater repair or replacement.
-A skilled plumber can accomplish this simple task for you while also taking care of other maintenance services.
+Even though a water heater problem won’t always seem like it’s as bad in the summer as it would be during colder months, it’s a headache nonetheless.
+If you haven’t flushed out your water heater this year, you’ll want to handle it before the summertime fun is in full swing and showers are in high demand by guests.
+Water heaters collect minerals and other debris at the tank’s base, which could produce corrosion and the need for a water heater repair or replacement.
+A professional plumber can complete this simple task for you while also resolving other maintenance tasks.

 “A lot of these inspections may seem like common sense, but they can easily go overlooked when our lives get busy,” Richardson added.
 “You can schedule a certified professional to inspect all of your plumbing systems today.
 That way you can confidently plan your summer fun without the worry of unexpected surprises.”

-All set to schedule a Service Experts Heating, Air Conditioning & Plumbing technician to help get your home ready for the highest level of summertime fun?
-You can also visit our website today for details about our seasonal maintenance specials and repairs.
+Ready to arrange a Service Experts Heating, Air Conditioning & Plumbing technician to help get your home ready for the highest level of summertime fun?
+You can also stop by our website today for details about our seasonal maintenance specials and repairs.

 Disclaimer: Source: GET Creative, a division of USA TODAY